Siddhartha Boarding Secondary School

 Siddhartha Boarding Higher Secondary School is a private boarding school in Damak, Jhapa, Nepal.
-It was founded in 1978.
+It was founded in 1978 by Tej kumar Shrestha.

 Academic programs

 The school provides school leaving certificate programs in the field of science and management (including hotel management).
-The school also provides Bachelor of Business Studies (BBS) program, which ends in a couple of years.
+The school used to provide Bachelor of Business Studies (BBS) program.
+However, currently they've been focused on montessori to high school(12th grade).